 Long-Term Incentive Compensation.

 We believe that long-term performance is achieved through an ownership culture that rewards and encourages long-term performance by our executive officers through the use of stock-based awards.
-We adopted our Long Term Incentive Plan (the "LTIP") on March 27, 2007 and the stockholders approved the LTIP on May 2, 2007.
+Our Long Term Incentive Plan (the "LTIP") was adopted by the Company and approved by the shareholders in 2007.
 The purposes of the LTIP are to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees and consultants, and to promote the success of our business.
 The LTIP provides for grants of (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) stock appreciation rights (or SARs), (d) restricted stock awards, (e) restricted stock units, or (f) any combination of such awards.
-The compensation committee will determine on an annual basis who will receive awards under the LTIP and the limitations on those awards.
+The Compensation Committee will determine on an annual basis who will receive awards under the LTIP and the limitations on those awards.
 The determination will be based on factors that normally apply to a company's decision to grant awards, i.e., performance and industry conditions.